Khomeyn

-Khomeyn (خمين) (Note: Also known as Khowmeyn and Khumayn) is a city in the Central District of Khomeyn County, Markazi province, Iran, serving as capital of both the county and the district.
+Khomeyn (Note: Also known as Khowmeyn, Khomein, Khumain and Khumayn) is a city in the Central District of Khomeyn County, Markazi province, Iran, serving as capital of both the county and the district.

 History

 The name of Khomein was first mentioned in a book named The History of Prophets and Kings.
 Subterranean canals (qanats), sewers and its famous fire-temple can be named as some pre-Islamic relics.
 This town was called the center of Kamareh 200 years ago.

 Khomeini house

 A family house in Khomeyn was the birthplace of former supreme leader Ayatollah Ruhollah Khomeini, the founder of the Islamic Republic of Iran.
 The house became a historical monument and museum.

-The house was set on fire on 17 November 2022 during the Mahsa Amini protests; and days after the death of Kian Pirfalak, an Iranian child killed during the Izeh Bazaar Massacre.
+The house was set on fire on 17 November 2022 during the Mahsa Amini protests; and days after the death of Kian Pirfalak, an Iranian child killed during the attack on Izeh market.
 Online social media showed a crowd cheering as flames were seen emerging from the house.
 Tasnim News Agency denied that a fire had occurred and stated that the house was "open to the public".

 The birthplace of Ruhollah Khomeini in Khomeyn.